isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-08-12-post-geo-geographic.md

 permalink: /vol-10/issue-4/jan-march-2015/geographic
 layout: post
 ---
-#### “Geo|Graphic”, a multi-disciplinary festival of exhibitions, installation artworks and lectures on the subject of maps takes place at the National Library from 16 January to 19 July 2015. **Tan Huism** explains why you should not miss this event.
+#### “GeolGraphic”, a multi-disciplinary festival of exhibitions, installation artworks and lectures on the subject of maps takes place at the National Library from 16 January to 19 July 2015. **Tan Huism** explains why you should not miss this event.

 "You can render space and suspend time."
 So writes American author Ronlyn Domingue of the powers of the map-maker, or cartographer, in her fantasy novel The Mapmaker's Wad.[^1]